-It's a little known fact that Worcester's beautiful Guildhall has received its fair share of Royal patronage over its long history; many will remember Queen Elizabeth II's visits in 2001 and 2012 but how about King George III on a sunny day in August 1788?
+It's a little known fact that Worcester's beautiful Guildhall has received its fair share of Royal patronage over its long history; many will remember Queen Elizabeth II's visits in 2001 and 2012 but how many know about King George III on a sunny day in August 1788?

 Along with Queen Charlotte and three of the princesses, he pronounced the Assembly Room - now a function/meeting room - on the top floor of The Guildhall - 'a handsome gallery' and drank a toast to 'prosperity to the city and the Corporation of Worcester'.

 The portrait of the King - still hanging in the Assembly Room today - was presented by him to the city to commemorate his visit.

 When out and about promoting this show, there has been a great deal of interest in the forthcoming changes to the state pension and also the relaxation of rules on how people take their pensions.
 The Pensions section is always very busy, so this year we have two pension experts at the show to answer your queries.
 A member of The Pensions Advisory Service helpline will be here and our pensions section will be further reinforced with the addition of Billy Burrows on the Better Retirement stand.
 Billy is no stranger to the limelight, having been on Radio 4's Money Box, will be able to answer your queries about work and private pensions.
 Why not 'phone beforehand and book an appointment?

 There are several places within a few minutes of the Guildhall where you can get a drink and a bite to eat.